kanstantsin-bucha/TinyDropbox/README.md

 Easy to use dropbox sync for swift coders [wrapper on TBDropboxKit]

+Please use issues to propose additional functions to be implemented!

+## Versions

+  1.0.1
+    add state property

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.